slanda156/colony-resource-requester/README.md

 >A manager for your Minecolonie

 This was a resource requester for the Minecraft mod Minecolonies.
 Now its a whole managing programm in the making.
-You will be able see important stats of your colonie or see current material request that will be automaticly made and send to the colonie.
+You will be able see important stats of your colonie or see current material request that will be automaticly made and send to the colony.

 ![Example Image of the manager](example.png)